 Chum salmon produced at KBH are taken in the commercial common property fishery in the Duck, Izhut, and Kitoi Bay sections.
 The chum salmon run begins in early June, peaks in late June to early July, and ends in late July.
-The initial KBH chum salmon commercial fishery opening is expected to occur on June 9, 2017, but may occur as early as June 1, 2017.
+The initial KBH chum salmon commercial fishery opening is expected to occur on June 9, 2018, but may occur as early as June 1, 2018.
 Portions of the Inner and Outer Kitoi, and Izhut sections are expected to close for broodstock collection around June 30, 2017.
 The Duck Bay Section will open and close depending of the strength hatchery chum and sockeye salmon.

 Pink salmon are produced for the common property fishery, as well as for cost recovery.
-The anticipated 2017 KBH pink salmon return is 10,118,800 fish.
+The anticipated 2017 KBH pink salmon return is 2,530,000 fish.
 Approximately 425,000 pink salmon adults will be needed for broodstock.
-The 2017 cost recovery harvest goal determined by the KRAA Board of Directors is 6,000,000 lbs.
-Based on average odd year cost recovery weights an additional 1,791,045 adults is required for cost recovery.
-Broodstock collection will be prioritized above cost recovery.
-Additionally, BKC pink salmon escapement is monitored by KBH staff, with an annual escapement objective of 15,000 adults.
+There will be no cost recovery harvest for 2018.
+BKC pink salmon escapement is monitored by KBH staff, with an annual escapement objective of 15,000 adults.

 Pink salmon produced at KBH are harvested in the commercial fishery in the Duck, Izhut, and Kitoi Bay sections.
-The Kitoi Bay pink salmon return begins in late-July, peaks in mid-August, and ends in late August to early September.
-The initial fishery opening for pink salmon will likely be mid-July and is designed to assess run strength and timing and to harvest excess males, which arrive during the early portion of the run.
-Portions of the Inner and Outer Kitoi, and Izhut sections could close to commercial common property fishing for cost-recovery operations around August 1, 2017.
-The Duck Bay section will open and close depending on the strength of mixed wild and hatchery pink salmon.
+The Kitoi Bay pink salmon return begins in mid-July, peaks in early to mid-August, and ends in late August to early September.
+The initial fishery opening for pink salmon will be July 6, 2018 and is designed to assess run strength and timing and to harvest excess males, which arrive during the early portion of the run.
+Traditionally, portions of the Inner and Outer Kitoi, Izhut, and Duck Bay sections could close to commercial common property fishing for cost-recovery operations around August 1.
+However with no scheduled cost recovery in 2018, results and data collected during common property fishing will dictate the potential closings of Duck, Izhut, and Kitoi Bay sections for pink salmon broodstock collection.